Best 24 inch kids bikes for 7-10 year-olds

 Here’s how to match the bike to your child’s needs:

 - For all-round use: A 24” hybrid bike is the go-to choice for many families.
 It’s ideal for school commutes, park rides, gravel paths and even the occasional trip to a trail centre for green or blue routes.
+This is what we recommend in this guide.
+A versatile hybrid can even be used for under-10 cyclocross events and is a great option for pump track sessions too.

 - For focused riders: If your child has a particular interest – whether it’s trail riding, road cycling, or BMX tricks – there are more specialised options like mountain bikes, road bikes, and BMXs that will suit their style.